 A corrupted cache file can also cause game launch or gameplay issues.
 It’s better to clear the cache once and check for the issue again.

 - Press Ctrl+Shift+Esc to open the Task Manager and go to Processes.

-- If agent.exe is running or Blizzard Update Agent in Windows 10 is running, make sure to click on it to highlight and then choose End Process to close properly.
+- If agent.exe is running or Blizzard Update Agent in Windows 10 is running, click on it to highlight it and then choose End Process to close properly.

 - Now, press Windows + R to open the Run dialog box.

 - Type %ProgramData% in the Run field and press Enter.

 - Right-click on the Blizzard Entertainment folder in the directory and select Delete.